Establishing boundaries and why they matter

 • Food/drink is not to be used/taken from the premises for private use

-• Do not use the home phone line, computer or vehicle unless owner is present and gives permission, or in cases of extreme emergency, etc.
+• Do not use the home phone line, computer or vehicle unless owner is present and gives permission, or in cases of emergency, etc.

 Your house rules create a structure to cover the safety of self, information, and property.
 By listing them in a written document and reviewing them with your helper from time to time, you can avoid many of the common potential areas of conflict that can easily creep in.